 Personal Finance Flowchart: Stay on Track with Prioritized Spending

-By using a personal finance flowchart, you can easily prioritize your spending and stay on track.
+By using a personal finance flowchart, you can easily prioritize your spending, budget by paycheck, and stay on track.

 Determining your monthly income and creating a budget is a foundational step.
 Increasing your income and reducing expenses is needed to create a monthly surplus.